tutao/mapirs/README.md

 # Notes

-To get the IntelliJ IDEA Rust Plugin to ignore/check code that is inactive due to attributes like `#[cfg(target_os = "windows")]`, open `Ctrl + Shift + A -> Registry... ` and toggle `org.rust.lang.cfg.attributes`
+* To get the IntelliJ IDEA Rust Plugin to ignore/check code that is inactive due to attributes like `#[cfg(target_os = "windows")]`, open `Ctrl + Shift + A -> Registry... ` and toggle `org.rust.lang.cfg.attributes`
+* licenses.html has been generated with https://github.com/EmbarkStudios/cargo-about :
+`cargo-about init` and then `cargo-about generate about.hbs > licenses.html`